MuhammadNoor7/Tri-Faceted-COVID19-Analysis/README.md

 Tri-Faceted COVID19 Analysis is a thoughtful notebook-based project that examines the pandemic from multiple analytical angles.
 It combines data preparation, exploratory analysis, statistical reasoning, time-series trend investigation, and comparative interpretation into one coherent workflow.

 The repository is valuable because it does more than produce charts.
 It shows how a structured analytical approach can generate meaningful, decision-oriented insights from a complex real-world dataset.
-The notebook, images, report, and slides work together to tell a complete story of the study.
+The notebook, visualizations, report, and slides work together to tell a complete story of the study.

 Overall, this repository is a strong example of how a Jupyter Notebook project can be used to explore an important global topic in a rigorous, visual, and communicative way.